fboehm/keller-2018-chr19-power/README.md

 ## Makefile

-Makefile, for use with GNU make, recreates the figures needed for overleaf/main.pdf, which is the outputted chapter for my thesis.
+Makefile, for use with GNU make, recreates the figures needed for overleaf/main.pdf, which is the outputted sub-chapter for my thesis.